RanaEssam03/University-Library-Management/README.md

 ## Usage

 ### Sign Up
+0. choose start as student or as an admin .
 1. Open the application.
 2. Click the "Sign Up" button on the login page.
 3. Fill in the required information (fname, lanme, password, email).
 4. Click the "Submit" button.

 ### Sign In
+0. choose start as a student or as an admin .
 1. Open the application.
 2. Enter your email and password.
 3. Click the "Sign In" button.